DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 * the JavaScript/TypeScript API
 * the .testcaferc.json [configuration file](https://devexpress.github.io/testcafe/documentation/reference/configuration-file.html)

 The last option provides an easy, declarative way to define your test settings.
 You can store this file in the same folder as your tests.
-Below is the configuration we're going to use in this tutorial:
+Below is the configuration used in this tutorial:

 ```js
 {